 All states have some weird laws from the past, and Alabama is no exception.
 Let’s take a look at some of these relics just for fun, and to remind ourselves how far we’ve come.
 Some of these laws are so strange, even personal injury lawyers in Alabama can’t make sense of them.

 In Alabama, dominoes must not be played on Sundays, at least according to the law.
 It’s also illegal to sell peanuts in Lee County after sundown on Wednesdays.
 However, if you’re playing dominos on Saturday or selling peanuts in Lee County in the middle of the night on Tuesday, you probably don’t have to keep an eye out for the police.

 For a free legal consultation, call 800-537-8185

-It’s illegal to wear a fake mustache in church because it could cause laughter.
+- It’s illegal to wear a fake mustache in a church because it could cause laughter.

-It’s legal to drive down a one-way street the wrong way as long as you have a lantern attached to your vehicle.
+- It’s legal to drive down a one-way street in the wrong direction as long as you have a lantern attached to your vehicle.

-Silly, antiquated laws are fun to discover – but some current Alabama laws, not so much.
-In fact, Alabama has some of the strictest personal injury laws in the nation – laws like the Guest Passenger Statute and the Collateral Source Rule – that can significantly reduce an accident victim’s (or the victim’s family’s) compensation in an injury lawsuit.
+Silly, antiquated laws are fun to discover, but some current Alabama laws, not so much.
+In fact, Alabama has some of the strictest personal injury laws in the nation.
+Laws like the Guest Passenger Law and the Collateral Source Rule – can significantly reduce an accident victim’s (or the victim’s family’s) compensation in an injury lawsuit.

 to find a Morris Bart office near you.